 4. Sit in The Middle of the Plane

-This was the biggest lesson I learned the day of our big trip.
-If you have children, sit in the middle of the plane.
+The biggest lesson I learned on our trip was to sit in the middle of the plane.
 The middle of the plane has the least amount of turbulence and your child is less likely to get sick.

 I had chosen a seat in the back for the first leg of our trip because I was worried about leaving one child alone to take the other to the bathroom.
 I figured I wouldn’t be too far from the one while I helped the other.